gini-chen/spotify-product-retention-diagnostic/README.md

 ## The Business Problem
 High stream counts don't equal loyal fans.
 A track can get thousands of passive plays, but without library saves or repeat listens, marketing efforts quickly go to waste.

-Without a paid marketing budget, this analysis answers two practical questions:
+Two practical questions:

-* Style Fit: Which genre creates loyal, repeat listeners instead of one-time plays?
+✦ ** Which genre creates loyal, repeat listeners instead of one-time plays?
-* Growth Driver: Which action: streams, playlist adds, or saves actually leads to permanent followers, and what release timing prevents the numbers from dropping back to zero?
+✦ ** Which action: streams, playlist adds, or saves actually leads to permanent followers, and what release timing prevents the numbers from dropping back to zero?

 ---